achamian/qapla/README.md

 ## Qapla 60 key keyboard

-Qapla is a 60 key keyboard with Choc switches inspired by Lilly58 and Sofle.
+Qapla is a 60 key keyboard with Choc or MX switches inspired by Lilly58 and Sofle.
 Columns have splay and stagger based on my cardboard mocks.

 For designing the layout it uses